 The number of nights spent at each hotel is also an important consideration.
 A top tip is to look for a holiday which features some two-night stays, rather than a different hotel every night, as this gives you the option of resting on non-itinerant days – although a circular walk is suggested, you don’t have to do this if you don’t want to.
 Alternatively, consider adding an extra night into the itinerary so that you can have a ‘day off’ from walking.

-The walking notes that are provided will keep you on the right path.
+The walking notes that are provided will keep you on the right path, plus you can download GPS files for the vast majority of holidays as a secondary means of navigation.
 However, for added peace of mind, you might like to choose a holiday that follows an established long-distance trail, as these are well-waymarked throughout.
-Alternatively, look for holidays for which GPS navigation is provided in addition to the route notes.

 Length of the holiday